xndrmcw/welcome/content/post/animating_hugo_navbar/index.md

   <figcaption>Ignore the folders called widgets and shortcodes, as well as the custom_js.html file.
 If you already have this directory, just continue onward!</figcaption>
 </figure>

-Now, here's the cool part.
-We're going to use the HTML files provided by on the wowchemy github directory, found [!here](https://github.com/wowchemy/wowchemy-hugo-modules/tree/d4ecdca0eb969bb046067f175ce03dce9e0637d9/wowchemy/layouts/partials).
+Now, here's the part that took me forever to figure out.
+We're going to use the HTML files provided by on the wowchemy github directory, found [here](https://github.com/wowchemy/wowchemy-hugo-modules/tree/d4ecdca0eb969bb046067f175ce03dce9e0637d9/wowchemy/layouts/partials).
 Scroll down on this page until you find "navbar.html" and save the file.

 <figure>
   <img src="github_2.png">